Lactococcus garvieae

-Lactococcus garvieae is a known fish pathogen affecting saltwater fish in the Far East, specifically in rainbow trout, Japanese yellowtail, cobia (Rachycentron canadum) and grey mullet (Mugil cephalus).
+Lactococcus garvieae is a species of gram-positive bacteria from the family Streptococcaceae.
+L. garvieae is a known fish pathogen affecting saltwater fish in the Far East, specifically in rainbow trout, Japanese yellowtail, cobia (Rachycentron canadum) and grey mullet (Mugil cephalus).
 This bacteria causes lesions in the vascular endothelium, leading to hemorrhages and petechias at the surface of internal organs.

 As few as 10 bacterial cells per fish can cause an infection.
 L. garvieae is isolated in saltwater fish in the Far East and specifically in European rainbow trout.

 Host range

 Lactococcus garvieae is usually identified within aquatic species, but it has also been found in subclinical intramammary infections in cattle, subclinical mastitis in water buffalo, poultry meat, raw cow's milk, meat products, porcine blood from industrial abattoirs, and cat and dog tonsils.
+A case of endocarditis in a patient with a mitral valve replacement has been reported.
 Rare cases have occurred involving infection in humans with a 25% mortality rate.

 History

 Lactococcus garvieae was first discovered in rainbow trout raised on a Japanese fish farm in the 1950s.
+The species was formally described by Collins et al. in 1984.
 In 1988, L. garvieae was identified in the rainbow trout from Spanish fish farms, as well.
 In later years, it was isolated from several septicemic processes in fish and phenotypical and molecular taxonomic studies confirmed the same agent as E. seriolicida.
 This species was reclassified as a junior synonym of L. garvieae.